-Serena explores patterns of mutations or "signatures" that arise in human cells to understand how DNA damage and DNA repair processes contribute towards aging and cancer.
+At the Wellcome Sanger Institute, Serena explored patterns of mutations or "signatures" that arise in human cells to understand how DNA damage and DNA repair processes contribute towards aging and cancer.

-Serena is a Career Development Fellow (CDF) Group Leader in the Cancer Genome Project and an Honorary Consultant in Clinical Genetics at Addenbrooke's Hospital in Cambridge.
-She is pursuing biological understanding of the mutational signatures that have been identified in primary human cancers.
+Serena was a Career Development Fellow (CDF) Group Leader in the Cancer Genome Project and is an Honorary Consultant in Clinical Genetics at Addenbrooke's Hospital in Cambridge.
+She pursues biological understanding of the mutational signatures that have been identified in primary human cancers.

 She demonstrated how detailed downstream analyses of all mutations present in whole-genome sequenced breast cancers could reveal mutation signatures, imprints left by mutagenic processes that have occurred through cancer development.
 In particular, she identified a novel phenomenon of localised hypermutation termed 'kataegis'.

-She is now focused on advancing the field of mutational signatures through computational innovations on the analyses of mutational signatures, through more sophisticated cell-based modelling and she is working towards accelerating the translation of mutational signatures into the clinical domain.
+She is focused on advancing the field of mutational signatures through computational innovations on the analyses of mutational signatures, through more sophisticated cell-based modelling and she works towards accelerating the translation of mutational signatures into the clinical domain.

 A somatic-mutational process recurrently duplicates germline susceptibility loci and tissue-specific super-enhancers in breast cancers.